 Mei Wei Asian Bistro (pronounced May Way) is a contemporary take on traditional Asian cuisine.
 They keep a vegan menu hidden behind the counter, just ask to see it.
 They offer starters, salad, and nine different entrees.
 Lo Mein Noodle with Tofu (no chicken, no oyster sauce, made with rice noodle).

-Located in the University Place Shopping Centre, Poke Aloha is providing fast, fresh-packed and delicious bowls.
-They strive to use quality local and seasonal produce, so that they do their part to support local producers and ensure that their footprint is no bigger than it should be.
-Their signature dish, the Vegan King Bowl is tofu, spinach, cucumber, edamame, tomato, red cabbage, pineapple, sweet corn, avocado, in sweet aioli sauce, sesame seed topping.
+Located in the University Place Shopping Centre, Poke Aloha is providing fast, fresh-packed, and delicious bowls.
+They strive to use quality local and seasonal produce so that they do their part to support local producers and ensure that their footprint is no bigger than it should be.
+Their signature Vegan King Bowl dish is tofu, spinach, cucumber, edamame, tomato, red cabbage, pineapple, sweet corn, and avocado, in sweet aioli sauce, and sesame seed topping.